-Emmanuelle Moureaux hangs 100 paper colors, installation made for Shinjuki creator party 2013.
+Emmanuelle Moureaux hangs 100 colors of paper, installation made for Shinjuki creator party 2013.

-The title '100 colors' are the number of shades that the designer has used in the work, the colors of the Takeo catalog, a Japanese paper manufacturer.
-Emmanuelle hung 840 sheets of paper, creating a rainbow-colored volume floating in the air.
+The title '100 colors' are the number of shades that the designer used in the work, the colors of the Takeo catalog, a Japanese paper manufacturer.
+Emmanuelle hung 840 sheets of paper creating a rainbow-colored volume that floats in the air.

-Visitors are stimulated in multiple ways to interact with installation: The chairs, bean bags, placed loosely in the work,
+Visitors are stimulated in multiple ways to interact with the installation: the seats, bean bags, freely placed under the work,

 allow you to appreciate the color variations from several points of view; 100 colored circles, The colors of the sheets, are placed on the wall

-and whoever visits the exhibition is invited to place small stickers around the favorite ones, the back space is transformed into another work
+and those who visit the exhibition are invited to place small stickers around their favorite ones, the space behind it is transformed into another work

 " When I arrived in Tokyo for the first time, I was fascinated by the colors that pervaded the streets of the city, it was in that

 when I decided to move to Japan.
-An impressive amount of shop signs, suspended electrical cables, flashes
+An impressive amount of shop signs, overhead electrical cables, flashes

-blue sky interspersed by volumes of buildings, all these things together, created three dimensional "overlaps" in the vision
+blue sky interspersed by volumes of buildings, all of these things together, created three-dimensional 'overlaps' in vision

 of the city.
 The overflowing of the most various colors invaded the streets, gave strength to the space and generated a complex depth.

-These indelible experiences of colors and overlays have been the inspiration and the essence of my 'shikiri' concept design, which
+These indelible experiences of colors and overlapping were the inspiration and essence of my 'shikiri' design concept, which

 means dividing the space with colors. "